DS Annotation – Multiple implementation of Service

 Step 1: Interface which each service implementation would implement

-The interface would comprise of abstract methods which:
+The interface would comprise of abstract methods which execute business logic for each service implementation

 Sample interface for the course import scenario: